 I’m Jeanie Taylor, owner of Taylor Gardens.
-I do garden maintenance and renovation and help home gardeners with projects, pruning, and garden questions in Seattle and also near McMinnville, Oregon where I am rehabilitating a remnant Oregon white oak woodland and upland prairie/savanna on my own 20 acres.
+I help home gardeners with projects, pruning, and garden questions i Yamhill County, near McMinnville, Oregon where I am renewing a remnant Oregon white oak woodland and upland prairie/savanna on my own 20 acres.

-I talk with you about what you like and don’t like about your yard, and discuss ideas to make it more enjoyable and easier to care for - then make it happen!
+I talk with you about what you like and don’t like about your yard, and discuss ideas to make it more enjoyable and easier to care for.

 I show you how to do tasks like pruning and shaping, and suggest methods to lessen the weeding burden.
-I help make your garden look the way you want it to in all seasons of the year.
+And I help you choose native plants that will perform well and take less work to maintain.

 I conduct classes and demonstrations by request, most recently for the Washington Native Plant Society and the City of Seattle, and OSU Extensio in Oregon.
 A video tutorial on propagating plants using live stakes featuring myself can be viewed online.

 My project on 20 acres in Oregon (chronicled at GopherValleyJrnl.wordpress.com) is to restore endangered plants and Oregon white oak savanna habitat while avoiding poison oak, one of the less favored native plants.
-I am an Oregon Master Naturalist, which qualifies me to talk to you about nature in Oregon’s Willamette Valley!
+I am a certified Oregon Master Naturalist, which qualifies me to talk to you about nature in Oregon’s Willamette Valley!